 Section 27-471(f)(2) limits the percentage of parking spaces that can be located in the yard to which the building's main entrance is oriented.
 Buildings in the I-3 Zone are typically oriented toward the street or front yard.
-The approved building is designed to accommodate multiple tenants and will not have a single main entrance.
+The proposed building is designed to accommodate multiple tenants and will not have a single main entrance.
 Instead, the building will have multiple entrances, oriented toward the side yard, where the longest façade would face.
-Parking will also be located in the side yard, instead of the front yard, which faces Brightseat Road.
-If the front of the building faced Brightseat Road, and the maximum 25 percent parking lot area was adhered to, the remaining parking and loading spaces would need to be distributed on either side of the building.
+Parking would also be located in the side vard, instead of the front vard, which faces Brightseat Road.
+If the front of the building faced Brightseat Road, and the maximum 25 percent parking lot area was adhered to, the remaining parking and loading spaces would need to be distributed on either side of the proposed building.
 This would create the potential for traffic conflicts, as the building would have parking located on three sides.
 In addition, orienting multiple entrance doors toward the front yard or western property boundary would not be feasible due to the site topography.
-The first floor elevation of the approved building will be approximately 16 feet below Brightseat Road.
+The proposed first floor elevation of the building is approximately 16 feet below Brightseat Road.

 Furthermore, the subject property is a through-lot, which presents another extraordinary condition peculiar to the site, as it forces a design that is inconsistent with the design guidelines.
 Site design guidelines for a DSP note surface parking lots should be generally located to the rear and sides of structures, and loading docks should be oriented away from major streets or public view.
 If the front of the building faced Brightseat Road, the loading would be in the rear, facing I-95/495, which does not align with the design guidelines.
-The approved building orientation also allows the customer and employee parking to be separated, to avoid circulation conflicts.
+The proposed building orientation also allows the customer and employee parking to be separated, to avoid circulation conflicts.
 This is consistent with site design guidelines that loading areas should be clearly marked and should be separated from parking areas to the extent possible.
 The existing lot configuration would best accommodate a rectangular building, due to the longer side of the site facing north.
-The main driveway entrance would align with Jericho City Drive and curve with the slope to access the parking lot situated to the north of the approved building.
+The main driveway entrance would align with Jericho City Drive and curve with the slope to access the parking lot situated to the north of the proposed building.
 Due to the existing vegetation, within the right-of-way (ROW) of I-95/495 and the topography of the site being elevated above I-95/495, the surface parking and loading areas will not be visible.
 The Applicant has also designed the façade, which faces Brightseat Road, to appear as the front of an office building with a faux main entrance.

 By placing the parking in the side yard, the design is consistent with the intent of Section 27-471(f)(2) and allows the parking to be as near as possible to the uses they serve.
 The building layout places no parking between the building and Brightseat Road, and completely separates the employee/customer parking from the loading area.
-For the reasons outlined above, the approved variance is the minimum necessary to overcome the exceptional physical conditions.
+For the reasons outlined above, the variance requested is the minimum necessary to overcome the exceptional physical conditions.

-(4) Such variance can be granted without substantial impairment to the intent, purpose and integrity of the general plan or any area master plan, sector plan, or transit district development plan affecting the subject property; and outside of the regional transit districts and local centers, as Established Communities.
-Established Communities are most appropriate for context-sensitive infill and low- to medium-density development.
+(4) Such variance can be granted without substantial impairment to the intent, purpose and integrity of the general plan or any area master plan, sector plan, or transit district development plan affecting the subject property; and